akempes/angular-no-dblclick/README.md

 bower install angular-no-dblclick
 ```

-And add the file to your index file:
+And add the file to your index page:

 ```html
 <script src="angular-no-dblclick/dist/no-dblclick.js"></script>